 The process is straightforward.
-Investors just have to submit an application form in branch, which is available at their local branches (download sample application form - spanish version).
+Investors just have to submit an application form in branch, which is available at their local branches.
 If shares were acquired and/or sold through another entity, investors must also provide a statement for their securities account showing any trades involving Bankia shares.

 Retail investors may apply, even if they are involved in any legal or out-of-court proceedings to recover their investment from the bank.

 If they have already filed a lawsuit, on recovering their investment, shareholders will be required to sign an agreement with the bank withdrawing their claim.